Nataliya01/homepage_1/README.md

 # QA Manual Resume

-Welcome to my personal résumé project!
+Welcome to my personal resume project!
 This is a clean, responsive homepage showcasing my skills and experience as a **QA Manual**, built using **HTML** and **CSS**.

 ## 🌐 Live Preview